 You can call it PPMS — or Portland Passive Male Syndrome.

-“Men are just really nonchalant and kind of loosey-goosey about plans, almost like they’re not interested,” Allie Fuller told OregonLive in 2011.
+“Men are just really nonchalant and kind of loosey-goosey about plans, almost like they’re not interested,” Allie Fuller told OregonLive.
 “People will say, ‘Why do you think you’re single?'”
 And I’ll say, ‘Oh, you know, I suffer from PPMS.’”

 BarFly Magazine founder Jennifer Lane agrees: “I’m from New York, where people are a lot more direct about whatever they’re feeling,” she told OregonLive.
 “People here are so casual, sometimes it’s hard to tell if you’re actually on a date, or not.”